-Mr. Young, Independent Co-Chair of the Board from July 1, 2024 through December 31, 2024. has more than 30 years of experience in the investment management industry.
+Mr. Young, the Nuveen Funds' Independent Chair has more than 30 years of experience in the investment management industry.
 From 1997 to 2017, he held various positions with J.P.
 Morgan Investment Management Inc. ("J.P.
 Morgan Investment") and its affiliates (collectively, "J.P.
 Morgan").
 Most recently, he served as Chief Operating Officer and Director of J.P.
 Morgan Investment (from 2010 to 2016) and as President and Principal Executive Officer of the J.P.
 Morgan Funds (from 2013 to 2016).
 As Chief Operating Officer of J.P.
 Morgan Investment, Mr. Young led service, administration and business platform support activities for J.P.
 Morgan's domestic retail mutual fund and institutional commingled and separate account businesses, and co-led these activities for J.P.
 Morgan's global retail and institutional investment management businesses.
 As President of the J.P.
 Morgan Funds, Mr. Young interacted with various service providers to these funds, facilitated the relationship between such funds and their boards, and was directly involved in establishing board agendas, addressing regulatory matters, and establishing policies and procedures.
 Before joining J.P.
 Morgan, Mr. Young, a former Certified Public Accountant (CPA), was a Senior Manager (Audit) with Deloitte & Touche LLP (formerly, Touche Ross LLP), where he was employed from 1985 to 1996.
 During his tenure there, he actively participated in creating, and ultimately led, the firm's midwestern mutual fund practice.
 Mr. Young holds a Bachelor of Business Administration degree in Accounting from the University of Dayton and, from 2008 to 2011, he served on the Investment Committee of its Board of Trustees.
 Mr. Young joined the Board in 2017.